Eldelshell/amforeas/README.md

 This are some projects where Amforeas is ideal:

 * Microservices access to data.
-* JavaScript applications without any server-side coding (Reach, Angular, AJAX).
+* JavaScript applications without any server-side coding (React, Angular, AJAX).
 * Python, Perl and Bash scripts without any database driver.
 * ETL & KPIs.
 * Data-warehousing.